kirjavascript/nibblrjr/DOCUMENTATION.md

 <a name="IRC-command" href="#IRC-command">#</a> IRC.<b>command</b>

-a parsed representation of the current command. uses <a href="#IRC-parseCommand">IRC.parseCommand</a>
+a parsed representation of the current command. uses [IRC.parseCommand](#IRC-parseCommand)

 * `path` - _string_ &emsp; the actual command requested ( ~**full.path** )
 * `list` - _array_ &emsp; the path, split by the `.` character